STUDY PROGRAM

 of filling courses is carried out through the cybercampus system after the UKT payment, by referring to the Study Results Card (KHS) and following the applicable curriculum provisions.
 For the Merdeka Learning -Kampus Merdeka (MBKM) program, KRS filling is carried out through Cybercampus V2.
 Students can change or cancel the subjects that have been taken by filling in the Card for Changes to the Study Plan (KPRS) a maximum of two weeks after lectures begin, in order to accommodate obstacles or changes in the planned course.
 Delay in filling KRS for no appropriate reason can cause students not to be allowed to attend lectures in the semester.

-the S1 Islamic Economics study program has a minimum total of 144 credits that must be taken for graduation.
+The Islamic Economics Undergraduate Study Program has a minimum total of 144 credits that must be completed to graduate.

 Graduate Profile